2012 FEI World Cup Finals (show jumping and dressage): Show jumping final III

-(Top 8 of 24 competitors)

-Final standings
+Show jumping final standings

 The decision about the title "World Cup Champion 2011-2012" took place in a jump-off.
 Two riders, Steve Guerdat from Switzerland and Rich Fellers from the US had only one point after four rounds in three competitions in this World Cup Final.
 First rider in the jump-off was Guerdat with his gelding Nino des Buissonnets.
 He ride very fast and had a time of 26.61 seconds.
 After him Fellers start with his Flexible: His time was nearly equal to Guerdats time most time of the jump-off.
 But one turn Rich Fellers ride much faster than Guerdat, so he was 64 hundredths of a second faster than the time of Steve Guerdat.

 With this victory Rich Fellers is the first rider from the United States, who win the Show jumping World Cup since 25 years (in 1987 won Katharine Burdsall from the US).